 Name Audit Compensation Executive Ethics, Nominating and Corporate Governance

 Paul W. Adelgren X X

-Terry Lee Brubaker X
+Terry Lee Brubaker Х

-Michela A. English X
+Michela A. English Х

 David Gladstone X

-John H. Outland X X
+John H. Outland X Х

-Anthony W. Parker X X
+Anthony W. Parker X Х

-John D. Reilly X
+John D. Reilly Х

-Terry Earhart X X
+Terry Earhart Х Х

-- Committee Chairperson - \\ Lead Independent Director
+Committee Chairperson Lead Independent Director

 Below is a description of each committee of the Board of Directors.
 All committees have the authority to engage legal counsel or other experts or consultants, as they deem appropriate to carry out their responsibilities.
+The Board of Directors has determined that each member of each committee meets the applicable NASDAO rules and deem appropriate to carry out their responsibilities.
 The Board of Directors has determined that each member of each committee meets the applicable NASDAQ rules and regulations regarding "independence" and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to us, other than with respect to the executive committee, for which there are no applicable independence requirements.